Unit VII. Presence

 It is important to investigate all of our felt knowledge to ascertain

-where clarity comes in.
-If I do not understand all of my internal experience,
+is where clarity comes in.
+If I do not understand all of my internal

-I am subject to errors of perception and discrimination.
-That is why
+experience, I am subject to errors of perception and discrimination.

-the early stages of the spiritual journey require us to go through such extensive
+That is why the early stages of the spiritual journey require us to go through

 There are forms of knowledge beyond intellect, intuition and feeling.